-The officer interfered with her efforts to reach an attorney by phone, then answered her legal questions including giving her legal advice which included “you won’t get any jail time after you go to court if you refuse the chemical test.”
+The officer interfered with the driver’s efforts to reach an attorney by phone.
+And then he answered her legal questions, including giving her legal advice.
+That advice included “you won’t get any jail time after you go to court if you refuse the chemical test.”
 This was misleading, and unfairly hurt her right to know what would normally happen were she to refuse chemical testing.